The equivalence of Heegaard Floer homology and embedded contact homology via open book decompositions I: Introduction and main results

-In Section~\ref{section: adapting ECH to open book} we recall some results of \cite{CGH1}, including the definition of $\widehat{ECH}(N,\bdry N)$.
+In Section~\ref{section: adapting ECH to open book} we recall some results of \cite{CGH2}, including the definition of $\widehat{ECH}(N,\bdry N)$.
 In Section~\ref{section: periodic Floer homology} we replace the ECH chain complexes $ECC_j(N)$ by the periodic Floer homology chain complexes $PFC_j(N)$, which are technically a little easier to use when defining chain maps to and from Heegaard Floer homology.
-Then in Section~\ref{section: variation of HF adapted to OB} we (i) review Lipshitz' reformulation of Heegaard Floer homology, (ii) restrict the Heegaard Floer chain complex to a page $S$ as in \cite{HKM1} and obtain the chain group $\widehat{CF}(S,\mathbf{a},h(\mathbf{a}))$ whose homology is isomorphic to $\widehat{HF}(-M)$, and (iii) introduce an ECH-type index $I_{HF}$ for Heegaard Floer homology.
-Section~\ref{section: moduli spaces of multisections} is devoted to describing the moduli spaces of multisections which are used in the definitions of the chain maps $\Phi$ and $\Psi$ between the Heegaard Floer chain complex $\widehat{CF}(S,\mathbf{a},h(\mathbf{a}))$ and the periodic Floer homology chain complex $PFC_{2g}(N)$.
+Then in Section~\ref{section: variation of HF adapted to OB} we (i) review Lipshitz' reformulation of Heegaard Floer homology, (ii) restrict the Heegaard Floer chain complex to a page $S$ as in \cite{HKM1} and obtain the chain group $\widehat{CF}(S,\mathbf{a}, \hh(\mathbf{a}))$ whose homology is isomorphic to $\widehat{HF}(-M)$, and (iii) introduce an ECH-type index $I_{HF}$ for Heegaard Floer homology.
+Section~\ref{section: moduli spaces of multisections} is devoted to describing the moduli spaces of multisections which are used in the definitions of the chain maps $\Phi$ and $\Psi$ between the Heegaard Floer chain complex $\widehat{CF}(S,\mathbf{a}, \hh(\mathbf{a}))$ and the periodic Floer homology chain complex $PFC_{2g}(N)$.
 Then in Sections~\ref{section: chain map phi} and \ref{section: chain map psi} we show that $\Phi$ and $\Psi$ are indeed chain maps.
 The proof that $\Psi$ is a chain map is substantially more involved than the proof that $\Phi$ is a chain map.

-The proofs of the chain homotopies between the chain maps $\Psi\circ\Phi$ and $id$, and between the chain maps $\Phi\circ\Psi$ and $id$, are rather involved and occupy almost all (Sections~II.\ref{P2-section: Gromov-Witten computation}--II.\ref{P2-section: homotopy of cobordisms II}) of the sequel \cite{CGH2}.
-The necessary Gromov-Witten type calculations which are used in the proof of the chain homotopy are carried out in Section~II.\ref{P2-section: Gromov-Witten computation}.
-Finally, in Section~II.\ref{P2-section: stabilization} we prove that the close cousins of the maps $(\mathfrak{I}_j)_*$ are isomorphisms for $j\geq 2g$.
+The proofs of the chain homotopies between the chain maps $\Psi\circ\Phi$ and $id$, and between the chain maps $\Phi\circ\Psi$ and $id$, are rather involved and occupy almost all (Sections~II.\ref{P2-section: Gromov-Witten computation}--II.\ref{P2-section: homotopy of cobordisms II}) of \cite{CGH-II}.
+The necessary Gromov-Witten (or Gromov-Taubes) type calculations which are used in the proof of the chain homotopy are carried out in Section~II.\ref{P2-section: Gromov-Witten computation}.
+Finally, in Section~II.\ref{P2-section: stabilization} we prove that (variants of) the maps $(\mathfrak{I}_j)_*$ are isomorphisms for $j\geq 2g$.